ben-polanco/portfolio-site/user_stories.md

 # v1 USER STORIES
 **....have a more aesthestically pleasing experience**
 - [ ] Create an intro animation while everything else is loading
 - [ ] Create garden and park objects to fill more of the space
-- [ ] Upgrade experience icons to v2 as required
+- [ ] Upgrade experience icons to v2 as required (pr. park, homes, farm, foundation, hotel)

 **....explore site owner's work experiences to understand how they apply to my role description**
-- [ ] Determine proper format of content cards
+- [x] Determine proper format of content cards
 - [ ] Create content cards
 - [ ] Decide on hover v. click UX for building titles and content cards (what elements float on hover? when are titles visible? how are content cards loaded in?)